kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: They don't call it "physic" in the US, do they?**

 SAVITHA RAGHUNATHAN: No, no, they don't.
 Luckily, they don't.
-So that still stays physics.
+That still stays "physics".
 But math-- I had trouble.
 It's maths.
 Even when you do the full abbreviations like mathematics and you are still calling it math, I'm like, mm.

 **CRAIG BOX: They can do the computer science abbreviation thing and call it math-7-S or whatever the number of letters is.**